 Flight instruction: Tailwheel endorsement training.
 If you are already a licensed (certificated) pilot and would like to improve your takeoff and landing skills, then achieving your tailwheel endorsement is for you!
 I have a Cessna 170 (C-170B) that is perfect for tailwheel training with a side-by-side cockpit.
 Check out my YouTube channel!
-I’m am also available for Flight Reviews (“Biennial Flight Reviews”), Instrument Proficency Checks (IPC), as well as other flight and ground instruction.
+I’m am also available for Flight Reviews (“Biennial Flight Reviews”), Instrument Proficiency Checks (IPC), as well as other flight and ground instruction.
 Call or email for availability and pricing.

 F-18, F-15, F-22, T-38 pilots seeking the Commercial Airplane Multiengine land (MEL) certificate (“pilots license”) via military competency will receive with the following statement on their certificate: Limited to Centerline Thrust.
-(See FAA 8900.1, volume 5, chapter 1, section 4, 5-89 (E) for a list of centerline thrust airplanes) This means that in order to fly a conventional multiengine airplane as Pilot in Command you will have to get the centerline thrust limitation removed.
+(See FAA 8900.1, volume 5, chapter 1, section 4, 5-89 (E) for a list of centerline thrust airplanes) This means that to fly a conventional multiengine airplane as Pilot in Command you will have to get the centerline thrust limitation removed.
 The procedure for removing the Centerline Thrust limitation can be found in the Commercial Pilot Airman Certification Standards (FAA-S-ACS-7 with changes 1 and 2).
-This document can be found on the FAA.gov web site under Training and Testing > Airmen Testing > Airman Certification Standards.
+This document can be found on the FAA.gov website under Training and Testing > Airmen Testing > Airman Certification Standards.
 Specifically refer to page A-16, “Removal of the “Centerline Thrust” Limitation” and “Removal of the “Airplane Multiengine VFR Only” Limitation.
-You will have to do both in order to remove the Centerline Thrust limitation and also have a multiengine airplane instrument rating without limitations.
-What this means is that you would not have to do the entire Commercial Multiengine flight evaluation in order to receive the Commercial Airplane MEL certificate, only the tasks on page A-16 and explained in detail in FAA-S-ACS 7.
+You will have to do both to remove the Centerline Thrust limitation and also have a multiengine airplane instrument rating without limitations.
+What this means is that you would not have to do the entire Commercial Multiengine flight evaluation to receive the Commercial Airplane MEL certificate, only the tasks on page A-16 and explained in detail in FAA-S-ACS 7.
 You can also get the Centerline Thrust limitation removed during an Airline Transport Pilot evaluation or a Type evaluation however you will have to do the tasks on page A-16 in addition to the tasks required in for the ATP/Type.
-To remove the limitation you would require a Certified Flight Instructor (CFI) endorsement stating that you have been trained in the maneuvers and you would require a flight evaluation by either a FAA Safety Inspector or a Designated Pilot Examiner (DPE).
+To remove the limitation, you would require a Certified Flight Instructor (CFI) endorsement stating that you have been trained in the maneuvers and you would require a flight evaluation by either an FAA Safety Inspector or a Designated Pilot Examiner (DPE).
 Pilots holding a Commercial Airplane Multiengine certificate with the Centerline Thrust limitation are not eligible for the military competency Flight Instructor rating in the multiengine category.
 You must first get the centerline thrust limitation removed.